-- How the proposed project(s) is supported by a detailed plan that identifies critical milestones and explains how these milestones will be achieved. - Whether the proposed plan is appropriate with respect to plans for decisionmaking, allocation of resources, consistent interaction and coordination of personnel and collaborations, including regulatory approval processes, and conflict resolution among all participating PIs and institutions.
+- How the proposed project(s) is supported by a detailed plan that identifies critical milestones and explains how these milestones will be achieved. - Whether the proposed plan is appropriate with respect to plans for decisionmaking, allocation of resources, consistent interaction and coordination of personnel and collaborations, including regulatory approval processes, management of intellectual and material property aspects, and conflict resolution among all participating PIs and institutions.

-Research Team
+• Research Team